DeShawn Wynn: Green Bay Packers

 Wynn scored his first two career touchdowns against the New York Giants in Week 2 of the NFL season.
 He also scored a touchdown in back to back weeks versus the Chicago Bears and the Washington Redskins.

 On October 29, 2007 against the Denver Broncos on Monday Night Football, Wynn injured his shoulder on his first rushing play of the game.
 The next day Wynn was put on injured reserve and missed the rest of the season.
 He finished the season with 203 rushing yards on 50 attempts and four touchdowns.

 On August 25, 2008, Wynn was released by the Packers.
 He was re-signed to the Packers practice squad on August 31.
 He remained there until October 11, when he was signed to the active roster after running back Kregg Lumpkin was placed on injured reserve.
 He finished the season playing in five games rushing for 110 yards on eight attempts, with 73 of those yards coming on a week 17 touchdown run against the Detroit Lions.

-New Orleans Saints
+New Orleans Saints (first stint)

 Wynn signed with the New Orleans Saints on August 23, 2010.
 He was released on September 22.
 He was re-signed to the practice squad the next day and signed to the active roster again on October 2.
 He was waived again on October 12.